8 a.m., Oct. 18

 In the wake of the “reunion” announcement, they released a Very Best of Ratt CD AND a DVD compilation Videos from the Cellar.

-Me, I don’t really wanna see three guys out of five recreate “Round and Round” for the umpteenth time, knowing full well how much they’ve hated and battled each other all these years.
+Now think about it – do you REALLY wanna see three guys out of five recreate “Round and Round” for the umpteenth time at Viejas on April 20th, knowing full well how much they’ve hated and battled each other all these years???

-I’d rather play some Boomtown Rats instead, or maybe the Goodrats --------- thank gawd for bands that were never big enough in the first place to reunite.
+Me, I think I’ll play some Boomtown Rats that night instead --------- thank gawd for bands that were never big enough in the first place to reunite.

 More like this: